uschmidt/uschmidt.github.io/misc/terms-of-use.md

+---
+layout: page
-Terms of Use
+title: Terms of Use
+width: small
+permalink: /misc/terms-of-use.html
+---

-##Join us, do it yourself.
+## Join us, do it yourself.

-####The most famous OpenSource license make sure the protection of investments and the possibility for own extensions, development and improvements.
+#### The most famous OpenSource license make sure the protection of investments and the possibility for own extensions, development and improvements.

-License
+### License

 Project ProjectForge Community Edition<br>
 www.projectforge.org